 If your cat is obsessed with eating grass and it shows lack of appetite and lethargy you may want to get your cat checked at the Vet to discard possible GI issues or some vitamin deficiency.
 If your cat is active and alert, has a healthy weight, has normal bowel movements, eats normally and just loves eating grass, you shouldn’t worry about it.
 Just make sure to provide your kitty with healthy cat grass for him to chew on.

 If your cat is beyond a grass lover but obsessed with grass, most likely he also eats other non-food items at home.
 This is called feline PICA and it’s a tendency of some cats to eat things such as cat litter, plastics, paper, shreds, etc. Some breeds are more prone to show this behavior than others, such as Siamese, Birman or Burmese.
 The cause of PICA in cats can be biological or psychological.
 Cats that have diabetes, hyperthyroidism, or have an immunodeficiency virus may display this behavior.
 Also, stress, anxiety or boredom could also trigger PICA in cats.

-If your cat eats non-food items at home constantly and eats a lot of grass to the point of you being concerned (like more than 10 times per day), take it to the Vet to discard an underlying condition.
-If a health issue is discarded, increase your cat’s activity by playing with your kitty more.
+If your cat eats non-food items at home constantly and eats a lot of grass to the point of you being concerned (like more than 10 times per day), take it to the Vet to discard a medical condition.
+If a health issue is discarded it means this PICA condition is due to psychological problems.
+To help with this, increase your cat’s activity by playing with your kitty more.
 Also, keep a healthy routine for your feline friend in order to eliminate possible feline depression, stress, anxiety or boredom.
-Additionally, give your cat some grass for him to chew on in order to redirect the chewing behavior towards sometimes harmless.
+Don’t leave him alone too long or manage ways to entertain your cat while you are away.
+If your cat reduces its habit of eating non-food items, just let him eat grass since it’s a healthier way to redirect the chewing behavior towards sometimes harmless.